belgattitude/profile-in-a-rush/README.md

 See the [skills components folder](./components/skills) it was really fun to write.
 It uses framer motion for animations.
 Spend almost a day to get what I wanted ;)

-For a more traditional example see the [github folder](./components/github), a react hooks api call with some over-engineering.
+For a more traditional React example see the [github folder](./components/github), a react hooks api call with some over-engineering.

+Interested in Typescript example, see [error.ts](./components/core/result.ts).

+Interested in configing this website, see the [config folder](./config)

 ### Wants to see the result ?